 Schizophrenia is a mental disorder in which people don’t interpret reality correctly.
 It is defined as a group of severe neurological diseases that changes a person’s sense of reality.
 Individuals who suffer from this order may also experience a combination of hallucinations, delusions, and disorderly thinking and behavior that can hinder day to day activities.
 This condition can be extremely disabling.
 Schizophrenia can be very frightening for the individual and their loved ones because it disrupts their cognitive functions, behaviors, and ability to communicate; leaving them impaired in relationships, social situations, and on the job.

 Schizophrenia can even lead to substance abuse.
-Symptoms of drug abuse can also mimic signs of schizophrenia, sometimes people struggling with this mental health disorder are mistaken for drug addicts.
+Symptoms of drug abuse can also mimic signs of schizophrenia, sometimes people struggling with this mental health disorder are mistaken for having substance use disorder.
 Battling a mental health condition, like schizophrenia, and a substance abuse problem at the same is known as dual-diagnosis or a co-occurring disorder.
 At the Sana Lake Recovery Center, our healthcare professionals can treat your schizophrenia and substance abuse problem.

 Symptoms of Schizophrenia